About Kim Wright, Publisher of Cutting Edge Law

 Kim has a broad range of training and workshop subjects.
 Most fall under the umbrella of integrative law and the models and approaches in the movement.
 Some of her presentations address the overall movement in law and paradigm shift.
 Others are focused on specific aspects of the movement, drawing upon her practical experience as a lawyer, coupled with her broad knowledge and experience of the integrative law movement.

 Kim has led dozens of teleclasses and on-line seminars.
-She hosted the Lawyers as Agents of Evolutionary Change series.
+See www.jkimwright.com for a catalog of offerings.

-Kim gave up her house and office at the end of 2007 and is now location independent, traveling around the world as an advocate for the integrative law movement.
-In her previous life, she raised a passel of children.
+Kim raised a passel of children.
 (She had seven children when she began law school and a total of 16 children lived with her.)
 She does not babysit for her grandchildren and she doesn’t knit booties but she is making the world a better place for all of them.

-Kim is an amateur photographer who enjoys spending time in Nature, camping, hiking and sitting by waterfalls.
+Kim enjoys photography and spending time in Nature, camping, hiking and sitting by waterfalls.
 She prefers the deep and philosophical conversation to the shallow and casual and has been known to have life-changing conversations with strangers in elevators.

 To contact J. Kim Wright:

 By email: email@example.com

 By phone: Google Voice: 1 682 463 9529